helm/charts/incubator/zookeeper/README.md

 ## ZooKeeper Details
 The chart defaults to ZooKeeper 3.5 (latest released version).

+### ZooKeeper 3.4.x
+Using ZooKeeper 3.4.x with this chart requires the following modifications:

+* Setting the environment-variable `ROOT_DIRECTORY` to `/zookeeper-*`
+* Setting the image.tag value to 3.4.x (eg. 3.4.14)

 ## Failover
 You can test failover by killing the leader.
 Insert a key:
 ```console